fccoelho/Transformers-LLM/README.md

 # Transformers-LLM
-Introductory courses on Transformers and Large Language Models
+Introductory course on Transformers and Large Language Models

 ## Sylabus
-### Week 1: Introduction to Natural Language Processing and Transformers
+### Module 1: Introduction to Natural Language Processing and Transformers

-    Overview of NLP and its applications
+1. Overview of NLP and its applications
-    What are Transformers and why they are important in NLP Understanding tokenization, padding and masking
+1. What are Transformers and why they are important in NLP
+1. Understanding tokenization, padding and masking
-    Introduction to PyTorch and TensorFlow libraries
+1. Introduction to PyTorch and TensorFlow libraries

-### Week 2: Preprocessing and Cleaning Text Data
+### Module 2: Preprocessing and Cleaning Text Data

-    Identifying and handling missing data
+1. Identifying and handling missing data
-    Text normalization techniques (lowercasing, stemming, lemmatization)
+1. Text normalization techniques (lowercasing, stemming, lemmatization)
-    Removing stop words and punctuations
+1. Removing stop words and punctuations
-    Text vectorization techniques (one-hot encoding, word embeddings)
+1. Text vectorization techniques (one-hot encoding, word embeddings)

-### Week 3: Fine-Tuning Pretrained Transformer Models
+### Module 3: Fine-Tuning Pretrained Transformer Models

-    Overview of pre-trained models such as BERT, GPT-2, etc.
+1. Overview of pre-trained models such as BERT, GPT-2, etc.
-    Fine-tuning pre-trained models for NLP tasks (text classification, sentiment analysis, etc.)
+1. Fine-tuning pre-trained models for NLP tasks (text classification, sentiment analysis, etc.)
-    Use of Hugging Face Transformers library
+1. Use of Hugging Face Transformers library
-    Hands-on experience with real-world NLP tasks
+1. Hands-on experience with real-world NLP tasks

-### Week 4: Advanced Topics in Transformer Models
+### Module 4: Advanced Topics in Transformer Models

-    Attention mechanisms and multi-head attention
+1. Attention mechanisms and multi-head attention
-    Building custom Transformer models
+1. Building custom Transformer models
-    Fine-tuning models on large datasets
+1. Fine-tuning models on large datasets
-    Understanding limitations and challenges with Transformers
+1. Understanding limitations and challenges with Transformers

-### Week 5: Project Work and Conclusion
+### Module 5: Project Work and Conclusion

-    Final project: students will work on a real-world NLP task using the techniques and tools learned in the course Course conclusion and future directions in NLP and Transformer research
+1. Final project: students will work on a real-world NLP task using the techniques and tools learned in the course
+1. Course conclusion and future directions in NLP and Transformer research

 ### References: